strikles/blog/content/post/19-june-2020/index.md

 14:43pm - attempt to force castration via noxious stimuli focused on my genitals.

-16:19pm - attempt to force castration via noxious stimuli focused on my genitals.
+16:19pm - attempt to force castration via noxious stimuli focused on my genitals whilst I'm eating.

 16:19pm - Forced to hear and feel noxious oscillatory stimuli payloads focused on my inner ears simulating the rhythm of masturbation to create a negative cumulative effect combined with noxious payloads focused on my genitals so that I am forced to type with 2 fingers complaining about the torture procedure me and my family are subjected to whilst a large number of people watches satisfy the deep and dark emasculation desires of Jasper Kums (Eenvoudmedia) who spread all over Amsterdam (via TBWA - Amsterdam) several rumors, including that I don't have what it takes to be a developer since I can't touch-type with these people sabotaging every attempt at self-improvement or learning in order to provide adequate content for their grand spectacle of human degradation.

-16:23pm - attempt to force castration via noxious stimuli focused on my genitals.
+16:23pm - attempt to force castration via noxious stimuli focused on my genitals whilst I'm eating.

-16:27am - Attempt to force me to commit suicide by stabbing myself in the ear with a screwdriver by forcing me to feel repetitive nociceptive stimuli in my left inner ear.
+16:27am - Attempt to force me to commit suicide by stabbing myself in the ear with a screwdriver by forcing me to feel repetitive nociceptive stimuli in my left inner ear whilst I am eating.

-16:28pm - attempt to force castration via noxious stimuli focused on my genitals.
+16:28pm - attempt to force castration via noxious stimuli focused on my genitals whilst I'm eating.

-16:29pm - attempt to force castration via noxious stimuli focused on my genitals.
+16:29pm - attempt to force castration via noxious stimuli focused on my genitals whilst I'm eating.

+16:31pm - attempt to force castration via noxious stimuli focused on my genitals whilst I'm eating.